poojashah89/Swift/README.md

 # iOS Swift based Mobile Apps

-1. BLEScanner
+1. BLEScanner<br>
-This project scans and connects the peripheral using corebluewooth framework.
+This project scans and connects the peripheral using corebluewooth framework.<br>
 1.Start up a central manager object
 2.Discover and connect to peripheral devices that are advertising 3.Explore the data on a peripheral device after you’ve connected to it